YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 ## STEP C customising
 Give your webhook a cool name and avatar in discord.
-Extra webhooks (different name/avatar/channel/server possible) for the same game can go in the B column below the one you already have.
+Extra webhooks (different name/avatar/channel/server possible) for the same game can go in the B column below the first webhook.
 The A column can be used to filter these per language ("en" for example will only send english streams to the webhook).
 And the background colour of column A is also used for the notification colour of that webhooks messages.